Upgrade To a New Release

 If Canton starts and shows the command prompt of the console, then the configuration was parsed successfully.

-The command line option --manual-start will ensure that the node is not started automatically, as we first need to migrate the database.
+The command line option --manual-start prevents the node from starting up automatically, as we first need to migrate the database.

 Migrating the Database